rombie18/mcqueen/README.md

 > “Ka-chow!” - Lightning Mcqueen

-A piece of python software to control an autonomous rc car with camera vision and odometry.
+A piece of Python software to control an autonomous rc car with camera vision and odometry.

 ## Working principle